Current car loan rates

 Keep Your Paid off Accounts Open

-While some credit accounts like installment loans are closed automatically once they are paid off, revolving accounts like credit cards have the ability to stay open.
+While some credit accounts like personal loans are closed automatically once they are paid off, revolving accounts like credit cards have the ability to stay open.
 And if you close your credit card accounts, it may hurt your credit score because it takes away your available credit—which impacts your credit utilization

 Credit utilization measures the amount of existing debt you have against how much available credit you have, and is an important part of calculating your credit score.
 So ensure you keep your paid off credit accounts open!